Fort Lauderdale Trip and Fall Lawyer Explains Negligence Claims in Florida

 - The dangerous condition should have been obvious to the person who fell.

 Complicating all these factors is Florida’s laws on comparative liability.
 Under comparative liability, the injured person can be found partially at fault, yet still recover damages.
-For example, a person who trips and falls on a slippery surface could be found 10 percent at fault, while the property owner could be found 90 percent at fault.
+For example, a person who falls on a slippery surface could be found 10 percent at fault, while the property owner could be found 90 percent at fault.
 In this case, the injured person’s recovery would be reduced by 10 percent.
+Don’t assume you know if you were at fault or not, though.
+Before you consider a settlement, discuss your case with a Fort Lauderdale trip and fall lawyer.
+Settlement may be your best option, but an attorney will make sure you receive a fair amount.

 Speak With a Fort Lauderdale Trip and Fall Lawyer at the Maus Law Firm